 The following is information on the Town of Kindersley’s waterworks, as required by the Ministry of Infrastructure and Finance of the Government of Saskatchewan.

-For 2018, waterworks revenues covered 100 percent of the waterworks expenditures and surplus revenue was placed into the Utilities Reserve.
+For 2021, waterworks revenues covered 99.9 percent of the waterworks expenditures and the remaining expenditures were taken from the Utilities Reserves.

 The following additional information is available at the Town of Kindersley Administration Office: